 So, How Do I Apply It?

 Maybe you get a manicure every week and could cut it back to every other week, just once a month or even DIY it at home.
-Like to eat out everyday for lunch?
+Like to eat out every day for lunch?
 Cut it back and only go out once or twice a week.
+Find yourself buying more things are the grocery store?
+Make a list, stick to it, and try shopping every other week instead of every week.
 You can have a few different staircases you are working on.

 How Do I Stick To It?

-Make your own staircase and put it somewhere you can see everyday.
-Maybe have a calendar in your phone or on your wall where you mark off the days that you did purchase that soda so that on Saturday when you want it you can say to yourself, "Okay I already had it on Tuesday and Friday so I won't have it today...but I can have it on Monday if I want it still."
+Make your own staircase and put it somewhere you can see every day.
+Maybe have a calendar in your phone or on your wall where you mark off the days that you did purchase that soda so that on Saturday when you want it you can say to yourself, "Okay I already had it on Tuesday and Friday so I won't have it today... but I can get a soda on Monday if I want it still."

 Keep track of your goals and when you are having a hard time sticking to think about why you are doing it.
 Skipping a few sodas is totally worth be being able to travel more while I spend a semester volunteering in Europe with ILP.
-Keep that end goal in mind!
+Keep that end goal in mind to help keep you motivated.

 Ready to start you own adventure abroad?
 There's so much to see out there and so many ways you can serve.
 Click the button below to learn more about ILP and how you can spend your time abroad.